 Annie & Peter - editors & songleaders

 They used this wealth of songleading experience to create a completely unique song collection entitled Rise Up Singing: The Group Singing Songbook.
-Their book contains a wonderful mix of 1200 songs from Beatles to Broadway, from spirituals to carols, and from kids songs to songs of peace and justice.
+Their book contains a wonderful mix of 1200 songs from Beatles to Broadway, from gospel to carols, and from kids songs to songs of peace and justice.
 A true underground best-seller, the collection has sold over a million copies since its publication in 1988 with a minimum of publicity, promotion or marketing.
-Pete Seeger (who in Japan would be known as a “Living National Treasure”) has said that their songbook is making "a qualitative difference in music in America."
+The late Pete Seeger said that their songbook has made "a qualitative difference in music in America."
 Joan Baez has called their book "a true treaure!"
-Studs Terkel calls it "the best, most exhilarating history of the United States: a singing history!"
-A new similar songbook entitled Rise Again with words & chords to 1200 more songs is being published by Hal Leonard Music in 2015.
+Author Studs Terkel called it "the best, most exhilarating history of the United States: a singing history!"
+A new similar songbook entitled Rise Again with words & chords to 1200 more songs was published by Hal Leonard Music in 2015.

 Annie is a solo folk performer, old timey banjo enthusiast and jazz vocalist, performing with the swing bands Big Nite Out, Girls from Mars, and O-tones.
 She has released 2 CD’s: “Meet Me by the Moonlight” (2006) and “Mountainside” (2011).
 Peter edited Pete Seeger’s autobiography, Where Have All the Flowers Gone, recently released in a new edition by W.W.Norton.

 In addition to traveling through out North America, the Blood-Pattersons have taken their songleading to New Zealand, Hawaii and Great Britain.
 They accompany their songs with guitars, banjo, mandolin, autoharp, African drum and pennywhistle.
 For more information on Annie & Peter and their work, visit their website www.riseupandsing.org